samiaab1990/samiaab1990/README.md

 -->
 ### 🙂 About Me

-I am a senior data scientist/data engineer with a pharmacy background (PharmD) and 5+ years of experience in the healthcare data science field, having worked as a data professional in academic, public health, hospital and industry settings.
+I am a senior data scientist/data engineer with a pharmacy background (PharmD) and 5+ years of experience in the healthcare data science field.
+My interests include in software development, data engineering and data visualization for applications in healthcare and public health.

 ### 🌟 Specializations

 ✨ Data Visualization with R and Python (flexdashboard, shiny, ggplot, plotly and some matplotlib)